Ajou-Khronies/OpenVG_1.1_Spec/Specification.md

 s(\sum_{0\le i\lt w}\sum_{0\le j\lt h} k_{(w-i-1),(h-j-1)}p(x+i-shiftX,y+j-shiftY))+b,
 $$

 where w = `kernelWidth`, h = `kernelHeight`, ki,j is the kernel element at position $(i, j), s$ is the `scale`, b is the bias, and $p(x, y)$ is the source pixel at $(x, y)$, or the result of source edge extension defined by `tilingMode`, which takes a value from the `VGTilingMode` enumeration (see Section 9.4.1).
-Note that the use of the kernel index $(w–i–1, h–j–1)$ implies that the kernel is rotated 180 degrees relative to the source image in order to conform to the mathematical definition of convolution when `shiftX` = w – 1 and `shiftY` = h - 1.
+Note that the use of the kernel index $(wâ€“iâ€“1, hâ€“jâ€“1)$ implies that the kernel is rotated 180 degrees relative to the source image in order to conform to the mathematical definition of convolution when `shiftX` = w â€“ 1 and `shiftY` = h - 1.
 Figure 27 depicts the flipping of the kernel relative to the image pixels for a 3x3 kernel.

 The operation is applied to all channels (color and alpha) independently.
 Version 1.1